-One of the biggest misconceptions about car clubs is that they add more cars to the road, however, research suggests that for every shared car, there is a reduction of between 9 and 15 cars on the road.
+One of the biggest misconceptions about such a car club in London is that they add more cars to the road, however, research suggests that for every shared car, there is a reduction of between 9 and 15 cars on the road.
 Some studies have even indicated up to 25,000 fewer vehicles on the road thanks to London car clubs alone.

 Why did we get accredited and what difference will it make to you?

 For drivers, cars will be better located, so rather than collecting a vehicle from a stranger’s driveway, they will be more readily available on a main street.
-And for our owners, these car clubs offer the features that drivers in the local community look for: QuickStart, instant book and available when and where drivers need them.
+And for our owners, a car club in London offers the features that drivers in the local community look for: QuickStart, instant book and available when and where drivers need them.

 To become an accredited member of the CoMoUK a vast array of criteria has to be met.
-This ensures that we are providing a service that is safe while also enforcing standards to ensure that providers give drivers the service they expect.
+This ensures that we are providing a service that is safe while also enforcing standards to ensure a car club in London gives drivers the service they expect.

 Alongside safety and service standards, the vehicles have to meet strict emission standards, the latest CoMoUK report found that car club vehicles emit over 33% fewer CO2 emissions per kilometre than the average British car.

 Don’t worry, we aren’t changing our stripes, selling out to the man or going over to the dark side, but we have teamed up with some new and exciting partners to create “hiyacar car club” and here is why.